-Exhibit D - Description of Department Functions Applicable to Proposition 103 FY 2012-13
+Exhibit D - Description of Department Functions Applicable to Proposition 103

 The Consumer Services and Market Conduct Branch consists of the Consumer Services Division, the Market Conduct Division, the respective Division Offices, the Consumer Law Unit, and the Deputy Office.
 The Rating and Underwriting Services Bureau within the Consumer Services Division conducts inquiries into individual consumer complaints related to industry rating and underwriting practices.
-The Consumer Communications Bureau within the Consumer Services Division staffs the department's toll-free Hotline which provides information to the public on all insurance matters and assists consumers in resolving insurance related problems.
-The Field Rating and Underwriting Bureau, within the Market Conduct Division, conducts field examinations of industry rating and underwriting practices.
+The Consumer Communications Bureau within the Consumer Services Division staffs the Department's toll-free Consumer Hotline which provides information to the public on all insurance matters and assists consumers in resolving insurance related problems.
+The Field Rating and Underwriting Bureau within the Market Conduct Division conducts field examinations of industry rating and underwriting practices.
 The Consumer Law Unit provides legal services to the Consumer Services and Market Conduct Branch.

 The Executive Office's time and related costs that are not directly charged to specific program activities are allocated as part of department-wide service costs.